tutorial the 4 basic cuts - featured image

 Now that we have also addressed the issue of safety, I hope it is clear to everyone that you should not be scared or obsessed.
 Use whittling as a ZEN exercise.
 Be present in the here and now, use a protection that makes you feel comfortable and if you have particular problems with the sliding of the blade you can think about using a little bit of paraffin to make the blade smoother and enjoy the moment.

 Having said that, let’s move on to the main focus.
-The first four important type of cuts are:
+The first 4 basic knife cuts of woodcarving are:

 • Vee cut